Head of School Search

 The Search Committee and Spencer Stuart will gather input from the community regarding the ideal profile of the next Head of School and develop an understanding of the most critical institutional opportunities and challenges.
 They will do this through an online survey, open forums/town hall meetings, and interviews with key stakeholders and other members of the community.

 Next, Spencer Stuart will assist the Committee in creating a position description and articulating a search strategy that reflects the community’s feedback.
 Spencer Stuart will then spend time in the market, speaking with people about the opportunity, assessing the capabilities of interested prospects, and developing a diverse pool of candidates for the Search Committee to consider.
 Spencer Stuart will provide continued guidance to the Search Committee as it gets to know these individuals through a series of interviews, visits, and by interviewing references.
 The Search Committee will then recommend a candidate to the board for consideration as the next head of Landmark School.
 Finally, the search firm will assist the school through the final stages of contract negotiations, announcements, and onboarding.

 Under the direction of the Search Committee, and with assistance from Spencer Stuart, the search process will include active solicitation of input from all stakeholders (board members, parents, faculty, staff, students, and alumni).
 You can participate in the following ways:

-- Fill out the online survey (link is external) to communicate desired qualifications and characteristics of a new Head of School.
+- Fill out the online survey (survey now closed) to communicate desired qualifications and characteristics of a new Head of School.

 - Attend a Live Virtual Town Hall.
-Check back soon for Town Hall dates and registration.
+(Town Halls completed)